-With contextual guidance, any software is instantly simplified.
+With contextual learning, any software is instantly simplified.
 No more wasting time sitting through classroom training sessions or webinars, no more dense training manuals.

 Contextual guidance is the most effective training solution.
 Tools equipped with contextual guidance, such as a Digital Adoption Platform, sit on top of any software and provide real-time guidance and support so users can perform tasks on a platform without needing to stop and figure out how to do something.
 It’s the only training and navigational system that is built to support advanced, evolving technology.